AmazingDD/EC-SNN/README.md

 ### cifarnet quick start

 Implement the following commands step by step to get the quick results.
+We provide this part for a quick access for the whole workflow of EC-SNN.

 ```
 # training